Chinese numismatic charm: History and usage

-Yansheng coins first appeared during the Western Han dynasty as superstitious objects to communicate with the dead, to pray for favorable wishes, to terrify ghosts, or to use as lucky money.
+Yansheng coins first appeared during the Western Han dynasty as superstitious objects used to communicate with the dead, to pray for favorable outcomes, to terrify ghosts, or to serve as lucky money.

 In the Ming and Qing dynasties, the imperial government issued coins for national festivals or ceremonies such as the emperor's birthday.
 It was common for the emperor's sixtieth birthday to be celebrated by issuing a charm with the inscription Wanshou Tongbao (萬夀通寶), because 60 years symbolizes a complete cycle of the 10 heavenly stems and the 12 earthly branches.

 In the case of these coins, "charm" in this context is a catchall term for coin-shaped items which were not official (or counterfeit) money.
 However, these numismatic objects were not all necessarily considered "magical" or "lucky", as some of these Chinese numismatic charms can be used as "mnemonic coins".
-The term is further used to identify a number of gambling tokens that were based on Chinese cash coins or incorporate such designs.
+The term is further used to identify some gambling tokens that were based on Chinese cash coins or incorporate such designs.